ceugster/fsl_addon/README.md

 FileMaker exports the addon into the "Extensions/AddonModules" folder.

-## Example
+## qrbill_addon

-Example: You want to create a swiss qrbill in FileMaker:
+Example 1: You want to create a swiss qrbill in FileMaker:

 After the installation you